Time-Weighted Return (TWR) — Exact Linking or Modified Dietz

 • Subperiod TWR (linking): assumes flows occur exactly at valuation points, so the subperiod formula is \( r_i = \frac{V_1 - V_0 - F}{V_0} \).

-• Modified Dietz: when flows happen inside the period and you don’t have daily valuations.
-Use \( r_i = \frac{V_1 - V_0 - F}{V_0 + wF} \) where \( w \) is the fraction of the period that the average flow was invested (or use days/periodDays).
+• Modified Dietz: when flows happen inside the period and you do not have daily valuations.
+Use \( r_i = \frac{V_1 - V_0 - F}{V_0 + wF} \), where \( w \) is the fraction of the period that the average flow was invested.

 After linking, you can annualize over the exact day count: \( \text{CAGR} = (1+\text{TWR})^{365.2425/\text{days}} - 1 \).
-TWR is standard for manager/fund performance because it isolates skill from the timing/size of client cash flows.
+This makes it easy to compare performance across different time spans, such as a six-month period versus a three-year track record.

 Educational only — not financial advice.
 Fees, taxes, pricing sources, and valuation timing can affect results.